-The Missouri Society of Pathologists was originally formed in 1969 as a 501(c)(6) nonprofit corporation.
-It has been fulfilling its mission as the only statewide organization dedicated to representing Missouri Pathologists since then.
-MSP leadership hails from many different areas of Missouri to create liaisons between local Pathologists and the MSP.
-Education, scholarship, advocacy, membership participation and interactions with local, state and national societies are important blocks in the MSPís current structure.
+The Missouri Society of Pathologists was originally formed in 1969 as a 501(c)(6) nonprofit corporation so it has now been the only statewide organization dedicated to representing Missouri Pathologists for 42 years.
+MSP leadership represents most areas of Missouri to help further geographic representation and input on topics for MSP growth and advocacy.

 The Society has always had a strong educational focus with lectures on anatomic pathology, clinical pathology, pathology practice management and government affairs at Annual Meetings.
 The Annual Meetings have typically been held together with the Missouri State Medical Association Annual Meetings that rotate annually between Kansas City and St. Louis to facilitate attendance from Pathologists from around the entire state.